apache/spark/dev/README_RELEASE_PROVIDER_PACKAGES.md

 ``providers-amazon/1.0.0``.
 During releasing, the RC1/RC2 tags are created (for example ``providers-amazon/1.0.0rc1``).

-You should start preparing the release notes by determining whether the

 Details about maintaining the SEMVER version are going to be discussed and implemented in [the related issue](https://github.com/apache/airflow/issues/11425)